-The event, set for 2 p.m. at a second-floor classroom of the Seoul YMCA in Seoul’s Jongno district, is themed, “Our writing and our language are fitting.”
-It aims to highlight Ryu’s thought and philosophy of language and to revisit the meaning of Korean words and script.
+Held under the theme, “Our writing and our language are fitting,” the meeting is intended to highlight Ryu’s thought and philosophy of language and to revisit the meaning of the Korean language and script.

-Two presentations are scheduled.
-Lee Hyo-seop will speak on “Ttangbyeol mokssalrim modeumsari,” explaining key concepts in Ryu’s thought.
-Kim Jong-gil will follow with “God Who Exists Without Being, and Neuri Rolling On as Flow,” outlining Ryu’s distinctive views of God and the universe.
+Two presentations are planned.
+Choi Han-sil will speak on “Ttangbyeol Mokseumsallim Modumsallim,” explaining key concepts in Ryu’s thought.
+Kim Jong-gil will follow with “God Who Exists Without Being, and Neuli Rolling as a Flow,” outlining Ryu’s distinctive views of God and the universe.

-Ryu, regarded as a leading Korean thinker and religious philosopher, explored fundamental questions about humanity, life and the cosmos using native Korean terms such as “eol,” “haneunim” and “oneulsari,” the society said.
+Ryu, regarded as a leading Korean thinker and religious philosopher, is known for exploring fundamental questions about humanity, life and the universe using native Korean terms such as “eol,” “haneunim” and “oneulsari.”

-The meeting is open to anyone interested in Dasok’s thought and Korean-language philosophy.
-Inquiries can be made to the Dasok Society.
+The symposium is open to anyone interested in Ryu’s thought and Korean-language philosophy.
+Inquiries can be directed to the Daseok Society.

 * This article has been translated by AI.